Hey, Peeps! 31 English Words for an Easter Vocabulary Feast

 As you can see, whether you’re religious or not, you can still talk about and even celebrate Easter.

 Even though there are some serious aspects (parts) to it, there are also some nice, fun aspects, too.
 Besides, it’s a great way to practice your new vocabulary.
+Find a way to include these vocabulary words in your Easter conversations, or look for them in use on the videos in the FluentU program.

 So thanks for reading, and happy Easter!